 *Remains to be identified by the medical examiner's office.

-*32-year-old Earl Kimrey has been arrested and charged.
+* A 32-year-old man has been arrested and charged.

 The warrant also said authorities believe that Kimrey "secretly disposed of the dead child's body."

-Mariah was last seen in bed by her mother around 11 p.m. on Nov.
-26. Her disappearance prompted an Amber Alert on Nov.
-27 that gained national attention.
+It's been almost a week since Mariah was last seen in bed by her mother around 11 p.m. on November 26.
+Her disappearance prompted an Amber Alert on November 27 that had gained national attention.

-District Attorney Ernie Lee has been consulted on the current charges and additional charges could be pending.
+District Attorney Ernie Lee has been consulted on the current charges and additional charges could be pending as the investigation continues.